 - 1. Specific degree requirements: Students must complete the degree requirements specific to their programs.
 Once in a program, if the requirements change, students have the option of graduating under the new requirements.
 Students who re-enter the University after an absence of more than one academic year are subject to the degree requirements in effect at the time of re-entry. - 2.
 General Education Requirements: All Trine University students receiving a baccalaureate or associate degree must meet the General Education requirements.
 Details regarding the General Education philosophy and requirements are presented immediately before this section in the catalog. - 3.
 A Trine University cumulative grade point average of not less than 2.0 must be achieved. - 4.
 All required courses or approved substitutions must be completed as described in the respective degree programs. - 5.
 Candidates for graduation must file with the registrar intent to graduate no later than one semester before the final semester of attendance in which degree requirements shall be completed. - 6.
-Cultural Events requirement: students must attend eight university-approved cultural events over the course of four years, with no limitations on the number of events per semester.
+CHAT (Culture, Humanities, and the Arts at Trine) graduation requirement: Students must attend eight university-approved CHAT events over the course of four years, or one per semester while enrolled here, with no limitations on the number of events per semester.
 Transfer students are required to attend a prorated number of events, dependent upon the number of semesters they are enrolled, at one per semester.
-Attendance at off campus cultural events may be possible if first approved by the university.
+Attendance at off campus CHAT events may be possible if first approved by the university.
 (Implementation date Fall 2011)